StephenRyall/collingson_client_solution_architect_test/docs/COMPREHENSIVE_PLAN.md

 A: Circuit breaker pattern.
 After 3 failures, Integration Service stops calling, returns cached availability.

-**Q: How does Taxi Manager privacy work?**
+**Q: How would operational monitoring work in production?**
-A: They see aggregated data only.
-Individual bookings show "PP Member #12345", not "John Smith".
+A: Post-MVP, we'd add admin dashboards with aggregated metrics (no PII).
+Operations teams would see patterns and system health, not individual user details.

 **Q: Why not use GraphQL instead of REST?**
 A: For MVP, REST is simpler.
 GraphQL makes sense if we have many clients with